MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad.md

 OAuth 2.0 is an open standard for authentication used by Azure AD and many other service providers.
 Understanding OAuth 2.0 is a prerequisite for working with authentication in Teams and Azure AD.
 The  following examples provide detail information on reading the user's profile information, from Azure AD and Microsoft Graph by using OAuth 2.0 Implicit Grant flow.

 The code sample in this article comes from Teams sample app [Microsoft Teams tab authentication sample (Node)](https://github.com/OfficeDev/microsoft-teams-sample-complete-node).
-It contains a static tab to request an access token for Microsoft Graph and shows the current user's basic profile information from Azure AD.
+It contains a static tab, which can request an access token for Microsoft Graph and shows the user's basic profile information from Azure AD.

-For information on the authentication flow for tabs see [Authentication flow in tabs](~/tabs/how-to/authentication/auth-flow-tab.md).
+For information on the authentication flow for tabs, see [Authentication flow in tabs](~/tabs/how-to/authentication/auth-flow-tab.md).

 Authentication flow in tabs differs slightly from authentication flow in bots.